WYHpartnership/England-Postcode-Deprivation/README.md

 # England-Postcode-Deprivation
-Merged dataset containing England postcode and Index of Multiple Deprivation data
+Data needed and method for to produce Index of Multiple Deprivation at a postcode level